lastcoolnameleft/architecture-examples/architectures/ip-cosell/README.md

 This architecture is an example SaaS architecture where a customer (also in Azure) uses Private Endpoint to connect to the ISV's API.

-This boxes in red are the ISV's Intellectual Property (IP) and are used to signify where it runs.

-Inside the ISV's subscription are the following:
+This example diagram references:
 * Azure Subscription
     * AKS
         * Ingress Controller
         * App pod (IP)
         * Data pod (IP)
     * Azure Load Balancer
     * CosmosDB
     * Storage Account
     * Azure Key Vault
+* Customer Subscription (optional)

+__NOTE__: The red boxes are the ISV's Intellectual Property (IP) and are used to signify where it runs.

-You can use this reference architecture by [downloading the Draw.io](sample-reference-architecture.drawio) file and modifying it to reflect your architecture.
+You can modify this reference architecture by [downloading the Draw.io file for this image](sample-reference-architecture.drawio) and modifying it to reflect your architecture.

 ![](sample-reference-architecture.png)